Definition, functions of hospital pharmacy, Organization structure

 The hospital pharmacy has various divisions, like compounding and dispensing, manufacturing or production, quality control, central sterile supply, research, education and training, administration, and library.

-The Chief Hospital Pharmacist is the head of the pharmacy who reports to the Administrator.
+The Chief Hospital Pharmacist is the head of the pharmacy and reports to the Administrator.
 The number of Assistant Chief Pharmacist, who assists the Chief in administration, depends on the work, nature, scope of operations, staff strength, etc. Assistant Chief Pharmacist supervises and controls the various functions of the pharmacy.

 The Chief has a secretary and other office clerks to assist him.
 Staff pharmacists, technicians, pharmacy helpers, and other workers of the hospital pharmacy are involved in compounding, dispensing, manufacturing, drug supply, central sterile supply, and library duties.